-Mr. Amass also has a deep commitment to pro bono work: he has successfully represented victims of domestic abuse in family and immigration court and has won asylum for clients before Asylum Officers and Immigration Court Judges.
-Mr. Amass was awarded the 2010 Pro Bono Achievement Award by Sanctuary for Families and was a member of the litigation teams that received the Firm’s Frank Wheat Memorial Pro Bono Award for leadership and initiative in pro bono work in both 2013 and 2014.
+Ty also has a deep commitment to pro bono work: he has successfully represented victims of domestic abuse in family and immigration court and has won asylum for clients before Asylum Officers and Immigration Court Judges.
+Ty was awarded the 2010 Pro Bono Achievement Award by Sanctuary for Families and was a member of the litigation teams that received the Firm’s Frank Wheat Memorial Pro Bono Award for leadership and initiative in pro bono work in both 2013 and 2014.

-Mr. Amass is admitted to practice in the State of Colorado and the State of New York, as well as in the U.S. District Court for the District of Colorado, the U.S. District Court for the Eastern District of Wisconsin, the U.S. District Courts for the Southern and Eastern Districts of New York, and the U.S. Court of Appeals for the Tenth Circuit.
+Ty is admitted to practice in the State of Colorado and the State of New York, as well as in the U.S. District Court for the District of Colorado, the U.S. District Court for the Eastern District of Wisconsin, the U.S. District Courts for the Southern and Eastern Districts of New York, and the U.S. Courts of Appeals for the Second and Tenth Circuits.

 - Special Litigation Committee of the Board of El Pollo Loco: Represent a Special Litigation Committee created by the Board of El Pollo Loco to investigate claims related to alleged insider trading in connection with over $130 million in insider stock sales.